StephanieWillms/py-sFMAS-ion/README.md

     p02_tOff = 0.0                     # temporal offset between p01 and p02
 ```

-Running the software with the above shown parameters results in the generation of a file: ´/Data/obs_sFMAS-RK4-da_Nt65536_Nz15000_p01_t030.000_w01.200_N1.000_p02_t030.000_w02.939_N1.000_tOff1.000__ioni_off.npz´
+Running the software with the above shown parameters results in the generation of a file: `/Data/obs_sFMAS-RK4-da_Nt65536_Nz15000_p01_t030.000_w01.200_N1.000_p02_t030.000_w02.939_N1.000_tOff1.000__ioni_off.npz`

 ## Example #2

 The following exmple describes propagation of a soliton pulse under the impact of ionization.
 The example is taken from Ref. [] in order to test the implemented ionization code.
 A detailed description can be found in the appendix D of Ref. [thesis] and Fig. D.3 therein.
+The used fiber is 'kagome'.

 ```bash
 Pulsetype:sech